CSC207-UofT/course-project-group-50/phase1/design_document.md

 Danny: Implemented `AuctionTile` in the entities layer and expanded `PropertyManager` in the use-cases.
 Plan on assisting implementing the GUI as well as cleaning up the code.

+Anis: Implemented `Player` and `Token` entities.
+Worked on the main game loop in `GameController` and the main method that it interacts with in `BoardManager`.
+Did a lot of debugging and cleaning up of code.
+Plan on working on the GUI, cleaning up the code so it adheres to Clean Architecture more, and testing for bugs more extensively.